 While the volume of VC seed investments climbed under the Obama administration, under the Trump Administration, seed deals have declined.
 It’s for these very reasons Goldman Economists have endorsed Biden arguing a change in administration could bring increased stability to the economy; something it desperately needs.

 Limiting Human Capital:

-A recent study by the Fiscal Policy Institute’s Immigration Research Center found that over 30% of all small businesses – with less than 100 employees and around 20% of the small business workforce consisting of immigrants.
+A recent study by the Fiscal Policy Institute’s Immigration Research Center found that over 30% of all small businesses – with less than 100 employees – and around 20% of all small business workforce consisted of immigrants.
 Additionally, since 2001, over half of all startups valued at $1 billion or more were launched by immigrants.
 The Trump administration’s attack on legal immigration and closed border policies – block of the International Entrepreneur Rule, and cap minimization on legal immigration – may have negatively impacted entrepreneurship and innovation.

 While America’s competitive decline may have started in the 1970s, President Trump failed to reverse this trend.
 The International Institute for Management Development – an independent agency tasked with assessing the competitiveness of developed economies – dropped the US from top 3 to number 10 on their list.
 Given a majority of American voters will base their 2020 decision on economic well-being, this administration’s failure to sustain healthy levels of competitive/innovative growth is something worth considering when assessing the efficacy of the Trump economy. □

 - Anderson, Stuart.
 (06-17-2020).
 “New Rankings Find Trump Trade Policies Made America Less Great,” Forbes.
 Retrieved October 30, 2020, from https://www.forbes.com/sites/stuartanderson/2020/06/17/new-rankings-find-trump-trade-policies-made-america-less-great/#60ab33634768